wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Bugfix: html encapsulated in RSS feed was needlessly escaped inside a CDATA section

 = 1.1.2 =
 * Feature: new placeholder #_RESPSPACESxx for bookings, to indicate the bookings per price for multiprice events
 * Feature: new placeholders #_BOOKINGCREATIONTIME and #_BOOKINGMODIFTIME for bookings list